 Want to get into running track and don't know what the rules are?
 Luckily, basic track rules are easy to follow.
-They are designed to keep runners safe, to ensure no teams get an unfair advantage and also to keep things running smoothly, according to "Coaching Track and Field," by the American Sport Education Program.
+They are designed to keep runners safe, to ensure no teams get an unfair advantage and also to keep things running smoothly, according to “Coaching Track and Field,” by the American Sport Education Program.
 Young runners especially should be coached on good running etiquette and basic safety rules, ASEP advises.
 Read on for what the rules are, then get your sneakers on and hit the track!

 Runners are not allowed to impede other competitors.
 That means runners need to know when to stay in their lanes and when it’s appropriate to “cut in,” or pass.
 If cutting in makes another runner break his stride to avoid colliding, then the runner who cut committed an infraction.
 A runner who passes and cuts in has to be entirely ahead of the other runners, according to the ASEP.